Merzasphor/MWSE/docs/source/types/tes3matrix33.md

 ### `toRotationX`

-Fills this matrix with the values needed to rotate a 3-by-1 vector or 3-by-N matrix of vectors around the X axis by `x` degrees.
+Fills this matrix with the values needed to rotate a 3-by-1 vector or 3-by-N matrix of vectors around the X axis by `x` radians.
 For the rotation matrix A and vector v, the rotated vector is given by A * v.

 ```lua
 myObject:toRotationX(x)